Four Lake

 Lake County, MinnesotaLimited DataEutrophic

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
-A maximum depth of 25 ft puts Four Lake in the middle of Minnesota's depth distribution.
+The lake bottoms out at 25 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 The lake's 611 acres and 22.9 miles of shoreline put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
-Four Lake ranks 122 of 142 in Lake County — at the lower end of the locally monitored distribution.
+Within the 142 graded lakes of Lake County, Four Lake sits at rank 122, near the bottom of the county list.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-01.
 Grade methodology: LakeGrade methodology.